Prior Performing Arts Center

 Providing students with a sound isolation booth, professional software and hardware, both analog and digital, and a wide selection of microphones designed for audio recording, engineering and mastering.

-Located in O’Kane Hall 28, the dance studio is a host to a range of dance classes, fitted with a sprung floor to provide dancers with a safe surface that will ease wear and tear on the body.
+Located in O’Kane Hall 28, the dance studio is a host to a range of dance classes.
+The space is fitted with a Marley-covered, dance-dedicated sprung floor.

 Holding more than 25,000 sound recordings; 10,000 books; 11,000 music scores; and 1,000 videos, the library also has six music workstations with commercial audio streaming services for unlimited, on-demand access to every genre of music.